PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 </configuration>
 ```

-Now restore the packages using nuget (this will take awhile as it brings down the latest packages from nuget)
+Now restore the packages using nuget (this will take a while as it brings down the latest packages from nuget)
 ```sh
 dotnet restore
 ```